langyinan/scatter-gather/docs/index.md

 # Scatter-Gather Cloud Storage Simulation (C)

-This is a breif explanation of this project.
+This is a brief explanation of this project.
 Only a part of the code is presented.
 For access to the full project, please contact me:

-Email:          langyina88@gmail.com
+Email:          langyinan88@gmail.com

 LinkedIn:       [langyinan](https://www.linkedin.com/in/langyinan)